 Bryce Canyon National Park showcases the geological wonders of the southern Utah region, and draws over two million visitors each year.
-It is one of the smaller national parks in the United States (51st out of 62), but one of the most beloved for its unique spire-like rock formations, otherworldly magic, and stunning vistas.
+It is one of the smaller national parks in the United States, but one of the most beloved for its unique spire-like rock formations, otherworldly magic, and stunning vistas.

 Bryce Canyon is technically not a canyon, but rather a series of natural amphitheaters carved into the edge of a high plateau.
-The most famous of these in the park is Bryce Amphitheater, where many of the best things to do in Bryce Canyon are, and home to thousands of irregularly eroded rock spires called hoodoos.
-This is where you will spend the most time on your one day in Bryce Canyon itinerary.
+The most famous of these in the park is Bryce Amphitheater, home to thousands of irregularly eroded rock spires called hoodoos.
+This is where you will spend the most time on your Bryce Canyon 1 day itinerary.

 You will find hoodoos on every continent on earth, but Bryce Canyon has the largest concentration of them in one place.

 These unique rock formations are the result of erosion, and are formed over millions of years as water splits the rock as it freezes and expands in cracks.
 In the summer, runoff etches the softer limestone rock, further adding to the rugged landscape.

 The area was occupied by Mormon settlers in the 1850s, and the park is named after Ebenezer Bryce, who homesteaded the area in 1874.

 Yes – you can easily see all the main highlights of Bryce Canyon in a day!

 Despite its popularity, Bryce Canyon is one of the smallest National Parks in the country.
 It is also set up with one main road that goes straight through the park, making getting around super easy and straightforward (unlike in Olympic National Park).
 Therefore, you can cover a lot of ground in a short amount of time!